ICO Market Evolution Trends: Shaping the Future of Fundraising

 Origins of ICOs

 ICOs began in 2013 with the launch of Mastercoin, which raised funds by selling tokens that promised future returns.
-This approach brought a new innovative way to backed blockchain startups which just eliminate traditional venture capital route and come directly access the cryptocurrency community for funding.
-The earliest was Ethereum in 2014, which pulled $18 million and led to the smart contracts.
+This approach introduced an innovative way to support blockchain startups, eliminating the traditional venture capital route and enabling direct access to the cryptocurrency community for funding.
+Notably, Ethereum’s ICO in 2014 raised $18 million and introduced smart contracts, marking a pivotal milestone in ICO history.

 Major Milestones